-The subject of this blog is the capacity of Controlock® magnet and the external influencing factors.
+The subject of this blog is the capacity of the Controlock® magnet and the external influencing factors.

 Magnets are widely known and used by us as individuals in our daily lives and by companies in the industry.
 As an example, you can think of the small and nicely designed and coloured magnets on our fridge to hold our photos and shopping lists or the gigantic magnets used in scrap yards and massive MRI machines.

-Perhaps knowing the capacity of our fridge magnet is not that necessary, but when it comes to the industrial magnets, it is essential to determine the actual force.
-The reason for knowing the exact strengths of the magnet is crucial because in some cases, people lives depend on it.
+Perhaps knowing the capacity of our fridge magnet is not that necessary, but it is essential to determine the actual force when it comes to industrial magnets.
+Knowing the exact strengths of the magnet is crucial because, in some cases, people’s lives depend on it.